mbirnhak/FlightBooker/README.md

 # Team members
   Matthew Birnhak and Bernardo Simoes

-# Estimated modules
+# Modules
   We will have a module (microservice) for the following areas:

-  - Front-end of the application
+  - Aggregator
-        - Deals with the user interface and connects to all other components of appciation
+        - Connects to all other components of appciation and deals with user requests

   - Available planes
-        - Will either connect to a database to simulate real flights, or it will connect through an API to real time flight info
+        - Connects to Tequila Flights API
-        - Will get info on available planes based on the date and place of the input info
+        - Returns info on available flights based on the date, departure airport, and destination airport

   - Available seats
-        - Will either connect to a database to simulate real flights, or it will connect through an API to real time flight info
-        - Will get info on available seats within the flight chosen
+        - Gets info on available seats within the flight chosen
+        - Stores info in a database

-  - User service (connects to database)
+  - User service
-        - Will deal with the login, sign up, and guest information
+        - Deals with user information
+        - Stores info in database

-  - Transaction history (connects to database)
+  - Transaction
-        - Stores the users previous flight history and allows the user to view this info
+        - Stores the users previous flight purchases in a database
+        - Allows the user to view this info
+        - Allows the user to purchase new flights

-  - Payment (connects to database)
+  - Payment
-        - Deals with the users payment for the ticket
+        - Simulates dealing with the users credit card information

-  - Notifications (connects to database)
+  - Notifications
-        - Sends the user confirmation of payment, and their plane ticket
+        - Sends the user confirmation of payment and their plane ticket via email

-# Estimated languages and frameworks
+# Languages and Frameworks
   Languages: Java, Mongo, and Shell Script

   Framework: SpringBoot